-We gave respondents a list of 15 societal issues and asked them to identify which issues business sectors must publicly speak out on or risk losing trust.
+Respondents were given a list of 15 societal issues and asked to identify which ones businesses in various sectors must publicly speak out on or risk losing trust.
 The issue selected by the highest proportion of respondents was ranked #1, the second most selected issue was ranked #2 and so on.